When Ferrari celebrated Pininfarina’s birthday.

 Homage to Classic Ferrari Sports Racers

 The low windshield of the SA Aperta, which was unique to this special model, accentuates the low-to-the-ground stance in pure roadster fashion.
-In profile, the sleek design arches back from the A-pillar to two aerodynamic fairings that seamlessly integrate the two roll bars, which themselves follow the seats’ contour for a sleek appearance.
+In profile, the sleek design arches back from the A-pillar to two aerodynamic fairings.
+They seamlessly integrate the two roll bars, which themselves follow the seats’ contour for a sleek appearance.
 That design integration also serves as a subtle homage to classic Ferrari open sports racers.

 208-mph Wind in Your Face